mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

 ## Scenario

-The 1st version of the `papercontract` smart contract on the network (involving MagnetoCorp, DigiBank and Hedgematic) works great, but all agree query functionality needs to be added.
-DigiBank have taken responsibility to add this function in two stages ;
+The 1st version of the `papercontract` smart contract on the network (featuring MagnetoCorp, DigiBank and Hedgematic) works great, but all parties agree query functionality needs to be added.
+DigiBank have taken responsibility to add this function in two stages;

-- first, to add standard rich queries, and full asset history query functions ;
+- first, to add standard queries, like invoking identity or asset owner;
-- second, is to add a more advanced 'delta' query capability; instead of the whole history of an asset, only return the elements that have changed (smaller payload)
+- second, is to add rich and more advanced queries like asset history, assets by asset namespace (partial key), ad-hoc queries and  'delta payload' query capability; in the latter, instead of the whole history of an asset being return - only return the elements that have changed (ie smaller payload)

-Once added, the smart contract is packaged, then upgraded on the local 'Commerce' network.
-It can then be tested by its members, to see the functions work as designed.
-Between them, they create a 'paper' trail of transactions like before.
+Once the functions are added, the smart contract is packaged, then upgraded on the local 'Commerce' network.
+It is then tested by 2 members, to see the functions work as designed.
+Between them, they create a simple 'paper' trail of transactions like before.

 OK -- let's get started!